The Hole (1960 film): Plot

-Gaspard is moved to a different cell, while the original four are stripped to their underwear (before going into solitary confinement).
+Gaspard is led out of the cell still fully dressed, and told to move into a different cell.
+Before he leaves his fellow inmates behind, Roland utters "Poor Gaspard," before Gaspard is locked into a new cell all to himself, and the film ends.
 It is left ambiguous as to what deal Gaspard has made with the authorities or whether he will ultimately be freed.